 They save time

-Gone are the days when you had to wait days for someone to courier or scan, and email signed documents to you.
+Gone are the days of waiting for someone to courier, scan, or email signed documents to you.
 That’s now their service provider’s job.
 It’s simply a matter of signing and sending.

-There’s no downloading, printing, couriering or any of the myriad other time-consuming steps.
+There’s no downloading, printing, or any other time-consuming steps.

-You can send proposals, sign contracts, and close the deal in just a matter of minutes.
+You can send and encrypt proposals, quotes, and contracts and close the deal in a matter of minutes through digital messages.

 They’re more secure

 Signing on paper might give the recipient a tangible feeling of security, but it doesn’t get any more secure than the public key infrastructure digital signatures have in place.
-A handwritten signature can be forged, and the document itself can be tampered, misplaced, or even destroyed.
+A handwritten signature can be forged, and the document itself can be tampered with, misplaced, or even destroyed.

 Digitally signed documents don’t just authenticate the identity of the signer but also make sure the document isn’t changed in any way.

 Businesses can save a small fortune by going paperless.
-The amount spent stationary, printer, ink, and couriers is eliminated given the way digital signatures work.
+The amount spent on stationery, printer, ink, and couriers is eliminated given the way digital signatures work.

 Are digital signatures legal?

 In 2000, the US passed a federal law called The Electronic Signature in Global and National Commerce Act (ESIGN) and The Uniform Electronic Transactions Act (UETA).
-To paraphrase, these laws state that electronic signatures have the same legal standing as pen-and-ink signatures.
+These laws state that electronic signatures have the same legal standing as pen-and-ink “wet” signatures.

-Worried about notarizing your signature? eNotaries take care of that through digital certificates.
+Worried about notarizing your signature during quarantine? eNotaries can take care of that through digital certificates.

 Luckily for you, PandaDoc has a digital certificate compliant with the e-sign act that has been issued by the Certification Authority that notarises all its digital signatures.

 In short, digital signing of documents is entirely legal.
-Count this as another benefit of digital signature signing.
+Add this to the running list of benefits digital signatures have to offer.

-Looking for more legal certainty to start using electronic signatures?
+Need more legal certainty in order to start using electronic signatures?
 Learn more about documents that can be signed with e-signatures in your country: